 In a time where digital pictures are consumed and thrown away by the million every minutes, I wanted to slow down a bit and create something tangible again, that would last more than the mere seconds Instagram or Facebook deign to grant it.

-For me, the main attracting aspect of Polaroid photography is that although very pop and plastic-y in essence, instant film is a medium that ages, which will certainly sustain a few alterations over the years: slight wrapping, partial colour fades, etc., eventually creating a sense of transience and a melancholic feeling.
+For me, the main attracting aspect of Instant film is that although very pop and plastic-y in essence, polaroid is a medium that ages, which will certainly sustain a few alterations over the years: slight wrapping, partial colour fades, etc., eventually creating a sense of transience and a melancholic feeling.
 Its peculiar framing also conveys distinct emotions, like looking from afar (time & space) at a different world, through a window.

 The INSTANT X series is generally displayed either as triptychs or as singles, in small 3D-printed frames, just like my bigger series WINDOWS.
 Each picture can be taken in a different location or at the same place, at different dates or the same day, but once put together, a story emerges from this photographic cadavre exquis.

 Finally, the additional architectures on the film are drawn by hand with posca pens.
 Just like the 3D-printed frames, they are an essential part of the narration, a character on its on right, that question the reality in which the pictures were taken.